This capsule-shaped security camera is extremely versatile, with a sophisticated design and somewhat limited AI features.

 “I thought we already had a doorbell camera.”

 “Ooh, this doorbell camera looks fancy.”

-We agree with our curious offspring’s first impressions; our Canary Flex indoor/outdoor security camera does look like it could be a great stand-in for a video doorbell, as it already closely resembles Google’s Nest Hello.
+The youngsters in the house had a point; the Canary Flex indoor/outdoor security camera does look like it could be a great stand-in for a video doorbell, as it already closely resembles Google’s Nest Hello.
 (Read our full Nest Hello Doorbell review.)

-But, though the similarities are evident, our Flex is not actually a doorbell camera.
-It is, however, a powerful smart home security tool that gave us almost unprecedented flexibility and impressive coverage during our tests.
+But, though the similarities are evident, the Flex is no doorbell camera.
+It is, however, a powerful smart home security tool that provided almost unprecedented flexibility and impressive coverage during my testing.

-And when we say “flexibility” … trust us, there isn’t a nook or cranny this camera wouldn’t fit into.
-Between the super-easy installation (we love magnetic bases!) and the durable, weatherproof build, we knew right away we’d find a lot to love in our Canary Flex.
+And by “flexibility” … I mean there isn’t a nook or cranny this camera wouldn’t fit into.
+Between the super-easy installation and the durable, weatherproof build, there’s a lot to love about the Canary Flex.

-Also, we’d be remiss if we didn’t mention the emergency connection features on this camera.
-More than a standard emergency call button, our Canary includes a thumbprint safety feature that can promptly put you in touch with the proper authorities if you ever feel unsafe or in danger.
-This is quite a big deal.
+Also, the emergency connection features on this camera are pretty remarkable.
+More than a standard emergency call button, the Canary includes a thumbprint safety feature that can promptly put you in touch with the proper authorities if you ever feel unsafe or in danger.
+That’s a big deal.

 Did You Know: Canary Flex is one of only three cameras sold by Canary (none of them doorbells, ironically) and the only one that has both indoor and outdoor functionality.